 As a practicing Catholic, I observe the season of Lent.
-Lent is a 40-day period, beginning Ash Wednesday (March 2 this year) and ending on Holy Thursday (April 14), during which Christians engage in a special level of prayer, repentance, and charitable works aimed at identifying ourselves with the sacrifices of Jesus Christ, particularly his 40-day period in the desert, and to prepare ourselves for Easter.
+Lent is a 40-day period, beginning Ash Wednesday (February 22 this year) and ending on Holy Thursday (April 6), during which Christians engage in a special level of prayer, repentance, and charitable works aimed at identifying ourselves with the sacrifices of Jesus Christ, particularly his 40-day period in the desert, and to prepare ourselves for Easter.

 You probably know that Christians and fellow-travelers often give things up for Lent.
 In the past, I have given up social media for Lent.
-I will be doing so again in 2022 so that I can reclaim some of the time, attention, and head-space that social media unfortunately sublimates away from me when I use it.
+I will be doing so again in 2023 so that I can reclaim some of the time, attention, and head-space that social media unfortunately sublimates away from me when I use it.

 If you're interested in exploring a Lenten experience of your own this year, I highly recommend Lent with Pope Benedict XVI which gives short daily meditations taken from Pope Emeritus Benedict XVI's many amazing homilies and writings.